CodeBardian/qgis-geocodes/README.md

 - ___Capture Geocode___: Pick a map location and encode its latitude and longitude to a geocode
 - ___Processing Scripts___
     - _Append Geocode to Point Layer_: Add attribute with geocoded location to each feature of a point layer
+    - _Convert Table to Point Layer_: Create a map layer with point geometry from tables with a geocode column

 ## Supported Formats